Pitfalls and Withdrawals: Solo exhibition @ GHC Jan. 16 – Feb. 15, 2014

 SELECTED EXHIBITIONS AND FAIRS

-Retuning Reality, Lyons Wier Gallery, New York, New York, 2013
+Retuning Reality, Lyons Wier Gallery, New York, NY, USA

-Fall Classic, SMASH, Curated by Dave Murray, Toronto ON, 2012
+Fall Classic, SMASH (curated by Dave Murray), Toronto ON, Canada

-Pulp Friction, Intellectual Property, Curated by Steve Roufas, Toronto ON, 2011
+Pulp Friction, Intellectual Property (curated by Steve Roufas), Toronto ON, Canada

-Inaugural Exhibition, General Hardware Contemporary, Toronto ON, 2010
+Inaugural Exhibition, General Hardware Contemporary, Toronto ON, Canada

 Bizarre Beyond Belief, “Alex Bierk – Realist Portraiture” Bizarre Beyond Belief, Sept.
 2012 http://bizarrebeyondbelief.com/2012/09/07/alex-bierk-realist-portraiture/